-• The Buyers For Income Properties
+- Who Will Buy When You Want To Sell?

-- Space Sharing Executive Suites - Suburban Office Buildings
+- Space Sharing Executive Suites

+- Suburban Office Buildings

-• Condominiums Built For Business Owners
+- Condominiums Built For Business Owners

-• Exchanges Of Mortgaged Property
+- Exchanges Of Mortgaged Property

-- Investment Decisions - Garden vs High Rise Apartments
+- Investment Decisions

+- High Rise Or Garden

+Apartments

-• Help With Investment Real Estate
+- Help With Investment Real Estate

 When ideas in tax and other legal areas in this publication seem to fit your situation, it is recommended that you discuss them with your professional advisor before taking action.